-As part of this due diligence process, we reviewed the suppliers' responses to the supply chain surveys discussed above against criteria developed to determine which responses required further engagement with the suppliers, including following up on untimely or incomplete responses.
+As part of this due diligence process, we reviewed the suppliers' responses to the supply chain surveys and other inquiries discussed above against criteria developed to determine which responses required further engagement with the suppliers, including following up on untimely or incomplete responses.
 Certain of the responses to the surveys included the names of facilities listed by the suppliers as smelters or refiners.
 We do not have direct relationships with conflict mineral smelters or refiners and do not perform or direct audits of those entities within our supply chain.
 Accordingly, we asked the direct suppliers and the second-tier suppliers to confirm whether the facility was certified as conflict-free by one of the internationally-recognized validation schemes for conflict minerals smelters and refiner.
 In some cases, we also confirmed whether a smelter or refiner was conflict free.
 We undertook due diligence measures on the source and chain of custody of the necessary conflict minerals in our products that either (1) we had reason to believe may have originated (or where we could not determine whether they originated) from any Covered Countries or (2) that may not have come from (or we could not determine whether they came from) recycled or scrap sources.

-The following is information regarding the few smelter or refiner facilities that were identified by our direct suppliers as possibly being a source of conflict minerals that may be present in products or materials that our direct suppliers sell to us:
+The following is information regarding a smelter or refiner facility that was identified by one of our direct suppliers as possibly being a source of conflict minerals that may be present in products or materials that our direct suppliers sell to us:

-Met al Smelter or Refiner Facility Name Country Tin Malaysia Smelting Corporation Berhad Malaysia Tin Thailand Smelting and Refining Co.
-Ltd. Thailand
+Metal Smelter or Refiner Facility Name Country Tin Asahi Kasei Finechem Co., Ltd. Japan

-We confirmed that these smelters or refiners have received a "conflict free" designation from the EICC / GeSI Conflict-Free Smelter Program as of May 13, 2016.
+^{} We confirmed that this smelter or refiner has received a "conflict free" designation from the EICC / GeSI Conflict-Free Smelter Program as of January 19, 2018.